-With National Beach Day happening August 30 and International Coastal Cleanup Day coming up on September 21, now is the perfect time to think about what each of us can do year-round to make sure our favorite beach vacation spots stay beautiful for generations to come.
+With Beach Clean Up Day reminding us the importance of keeping our shores clean,, now is the perfect time to think about what each of us can do year-round to make sure our favorite beach vacation spots stay beautiful for generations to come.
 We asked Kelly Stilwell, our Florida expert and Travelocity Gnational Gnomad, to share her ideas.
 Plus, let us know in the comments what you’re doing to help keep our beaches and oceans clean!

 Pick up around you